 During the first month, each team member spent 20 minutes per day on their assigned subreddit.
 They answered questions about analytics workflows, shared opinions on industry trends, and contributed to discussions about common challenges.
 No product mentions.
 No links.

 By the end of 30 days, each team member had built a comment history of 40 to 60 genuine contributions.
 Their accounts had natural karma growth and established posting patterns that signaled real community participation.
+Combined karma across the four accounts had grown from near-zero to approximately 1,200 — all earned organically.
+This is exactly what Reddit's algorithm and AutoModerator system look for when deciding whether to trust an account.

 Rebuilding trust